phillipivan/companion-module-peavy-ratc/companion/HELP.md

 ### Variables

 The detected control aliases, their values & positions (RATCv2) are returned as variables.
-Control aliases containing white space ' ' will be replaced with '_'.
+Variable names for control aliases containing white space ' ' will be replaced with '_'.
 Values are kept as strings and retain their units; positions are converted to a number.
-RATCv2 positions are returned as a decimal between 0 and 1, ie 0.704.
+Note: Returned strings containing whitespace will be truncated at the first whitespace.

 Variables are not defined when in RATC v2 RAW mode to preseve system resources.
-They can still be referenced if you follow the pattern of yourModuleName:controlAliasValue_rawAlias or  yourModuleName:controlAliasPosition_rawAlias.
-However the '/' have been substituted with '_' so '//devices/55/controls/control_1' becomes '__devices_55_controls_control_1'
+They can still be referenced if you follow the pattern of (yourModuleName:controlAliasValue_rawAlias) or (yourModuleName:controlAliasPosition_rawAlias).
+However, in the rawAlias the '/' have been substituted with '_'.
+Ie, $(Nion_N3:controlAliasValue___devices_10_controls_hold_time)
 They will not have a value assigned until used by an action.

 ### Feedbacks